Oregon wine: Enotourism

 Facilities for wine tourists in Oregon are considered underdeveloped compared to wine regions in California, especially premium growing regions like the Napa Valley AVA.
 Only 5% of overnight leisure trips in the state involve visits to wineries, a much smaller figure than comparable Californian growing regions, which range from 10% to 25%.

 The increase in winery-related tourism, as well as the presence of a casino in the Willamette Valley, has greatly impacted the region's transportation infrastructure.
 Oregon Route 99W, the highway running through the heart of Willamette Valley wine country (and which is the main street in towns such as Newberg and Dundee), is plagued with frequent traffic jams.
-Phase I of the Newberg Dundee Bypass (avoiding the prime growing areas in the hills) is under construction and expected to open in 2017.
+Phase I of the Newberg-Dundee Bypass, a new highway that avoids the congested city centers opened in January 2018, and a second phase (currently in the design process) will allow for further diversion of traffic off of 99W.

-Wine Industry
+Wine industry

-A growing number of organizations have been established to promote Oregon Wine.
-In February of each year the Oregon Wine Board and Oregon Wine Grower's association team up to hold the Oregon Wine Symposium.
+A number of organizations have been established to promote Oregon wine.
+The Oregon Wine Board and Oregon Wine Grower's Association produce the Oregon Wine Symposium annually in February.